-Almost every machine has some form of HMI and as technology advances it is harder to find one without some form of display component.
+Almost every machine has some form of Human Machine Interface (HMI) and as technology advances, it is harder to find one without some form of screen display component.
 But a common question we are asked in the service center is which type of display is best?
 This is a very hard question to answer, as each display type has its own pros and cons.
-What we can do is outline in this article what we see in for repair and some design considerations taken directly from a service center viewpoint.
+What we can do is outline in this article what we see for repair and some design considerations taken directly from a service center viewpoint.

 Liquid Crystal Display (LCD)

 LCDs or liquid crystal displays are now the dominating display type on the market.
 They are versatile, offer a good picture, are becoming more affordable every year and have become a standard on most modern machine HMIs.
 Fortunately, while they do have their downsides and failures, most are repairable.
 LCD’s utilize a small power supply conversion board called an inverter.
 The inverter is necessary to provide power to the LCD.
 The trouble is, since space is a design concern, manufacturers have to make this device within a very small profile.
 This causes problems because we find that some of the passive components (such as capacitors, resistors and diodes) are undersized and susceptible to failure.
 We address this by either replacing the LCD inverter entirely or if this is not possible, replacing the bad components with ones with higher tolerances for electrical noise and heat.